This article contains affiliate links — if you buy through them, we may earn a commission at no extra cost to you.

 - MyMiniFactory / Tribes — Subscription-based access to professional-quality DnD models.
 Artisan Guild, Titan Forge, and Archvillain Games are the standout creators.

-- Thingiverse / Printables — Large free library; quality varies widely but there are genuine gems.
+- Printables — Large free library; quality varies widely but there are genuine gems.

 - Patreon creators — Often the bleeding edge for unique monster designs and setting-specific factions.